Meet Constance Dowling

 So what do I know that has been hidden from everyone else?

-Nothing.
 All of what you’re about to read has been gathered from published information.
-I have no special or secret insights, just a determined desire to understand one woman’s story through its public descriptions.
+I have no newly discovered sources, no secret insights—just a determination to understand one woman’s story through its public descriptions.
 There are few facts, many opinions and imaginings, so ultimately the “story” of Constance Dowling is just that—a story.

 At this point you may be wondering: Why is the Constance Dowling story worth all that bother?
 Why did this author keep writing about it—and why should I go on reading?